juliasouz/book-notes/README.md

 # BookShelf - Your Personal Reading Tracker

-BookShelf is a modern web application to manage your personal library, take notes about books, and track your reading progress.
+BookShelf is a modern web app to manage your personal library, take notes about books, and track your reading progress.

 ## Features